droidecahedron/neuton_ble_pull/README.md

 You can also try to repurpose Nordic UART Service (NUS) to avoid creation of a custom characteristic.

 > [!NOTE]
-> You could use Enhanced Shockburst (ESB) if you have access to two Nordic devices and pipe out the data much faster.
+> You could use Enhanced Shockburst (ESB) if you have access to two Nordic devices and pipe out the data potentially faster, with less main.c code content.
-> BLE was chosen for this sample for interoperability.
+> BLE was chosen for this sample for interoperability and to be able to potentially piggyback on an existing BLE application.
+> You can see a sample of that [here](https://github.com/droidecahedron/neuton_esb_pull)

 # Requirements
 ## Software